 Set a Timer

 When I’m procrastinating, I’ll set a timer for 10 minutes and commit to working on the task for just that long.
 More often than not, I keep going once the timer ends.
+This is a really cool tip that works well if you just need a tiny push.

 Reward Yourself